DotNetRussell/SolidityAndPythonPractice/README.md

 # ERC20 Token
 Just deploying a basic ERC20 token so I can see what goes into it.
 Nothing fancy here

+# Smart Contract Lottery
+This lottery example allows users to enter a lotto, then uses a chainlink contract in order to get a random number, then the Lotto smart contract I deployed picks a winner using this random number.